-For local journeys and commuting, try Sheffield Cycle Routes , the local knowledge amongst Local cycle campaign and interest group members, and the local council cycle map mentioned previously.
+For local journeys and commuting, try Sheffield Cycle Routes and Resources , seek the knowledge amongst members of your local cycle campaign group Cyclesheffield , and the local council cycle map mentioned previously.
 For longer routes and rides locally see the local Cycling UK group.

 The Trans Pennine Trail has adopted a policy that welcomes e-bikes and is encouraging businesses alongside the trail to offer charging facilities.

 Trains: Widen your range, go all Inter-City, or give yourself a head start on a day ride by putting your bike on a train.
 Its free, but check on the National rail website whether the train operator you will be using requires you to book a bike space ahead or not.
 (Choose your train, click on ‘details’ at end of the line of text for that train, and then on the cycle symbol to find out the cycle policy for that train.) – see more info on this from Sustrans and Plusbike

 Train operators are happy to carry e-bikes but ask that you do not charge your e-bike battery on the train.